 Modernity and its ideas in Sikkim

 The reason behind giving much space to the repeated political history of Sikkim is to highlight the fact that modernity is polymorphous.
-While (Indian) nationalism, democracy, citizenship, Article 371 (f) were the manifestation of modernity in (political) ideological form whereas dams, casinos, show-rooms, etc., are its manifestations in physical structural form.
+While (Indian) nationalism, democracy, citizenship, Article 371 (f) were the manifestation of modernity in (political) ideological form whereas dams, casinos, showrooms, etc., are its manifestations in a physical structural form.
 Most of the times these elements of modernity are in negotiation with traditions, like in the case of dam constructions in ethnically significant regions.
-Yet, it is also important to know that in many cases modernity transforms the traditional practices, like in the case of gambling habits.
-And this is because, modernity is understood vis-à-vis capitalist-consumeristic developmental discourse.
+Yet, it is also important to know that in many cases modernity transforms traditional practices, like in the case of gambling habits.
+And this is because modernity is understood vis-à-vis capitalist-consumeristic developmental discourse.

 Though the discussion on capitalist developmental discourse is impossible here, it is necessary to point out its two features- one, capitalism can pick up any saleable element from the traditional practices of the society so that they can adapt it into a profitable format.
 Two, it promotes capital accumulation even if it is in the expanse of environment and culture.

 Therefore, advocating a blanket ban on the casinos won’t take us anywhere, rather we also need to rethink about what ‘being modern’ or ‘developed’ means.